The Best Vinyl Siding Cleaners for the Home Exterior

 Eco-conscious homeowners can minimize the harmful impact of chemicals with vinyl siding cleaners labeled “non-toxic” and “biodegradable,” the latter meaning that the product will decompose.
 Even better, look for cleaners carrying the EPA Safer Choice label—an indication that the formulation meets the Safer Choice Standard for human health and environmental safety, which factors in carcinogenicity, reproductive/developmental toxicity, aquatic toxicity, and how long the cleaner stays in the environment before breaking down.
 Safer Choice-labeled products are considered safer for the health of your family, pets, aquatic life, and the planet than your average cleaner.

-1. BEST GREEN CLEANER: SIMPLE GREEN Oxy Solve Total Outdoor Pressure Washer Concentrate (1 gal.)
+1. BEST OVERALL: SIMPLE GREEN Oxy Solve Total Outdoor Pressure Washer Concentrate

 Safe for use on vinyl, metal, fabric, plastic, and more, this non-toxic biodegradable outdoor cleaner with the EPA Safer Choice label is packed with potent yet planet-safe ingredients such as hydrogen peroxide that lift dirt, grime, tree sap, moss, algae, grease, mildew, mold, and associated stains from your siding without harming turf, plants, or pets.
 The concentrated formula can be applied with a pressure washer (wet the siding with water supplied to the washer from a tap, apply the concentrate with the water still on, let dwell for three minutes, and then rinse off with water).
 If cleaning manually, dilute 1.5 cups of in two gallons of water in a bucket, then apply as above.